dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 ### Install HACS components

 We also need to download 1 component from the HACS store.
-In the top tabs inside HACS click on the tab INTEGRATIONS and install the component from the table below.
+Click again on HACS in your left sidebar and then on Integrations, click on the + sign bottom right and search for the module in the table below and install it.

 | Name | HACS | Required | Description |
 |-------------|-------------|----------|---------------------------------------------------------------------------------------------------------|